Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 You can find a screenshot of each speed test on the individual review pages for each eSIM.

-I decided not to include a speed test rating in this comparison because the actual speed doesn’t really depend on travel eSIM company — it comes down to the local carrier in a particular region.
-Since I only tested speeds in one city, it’s not fair to generalize the results worldwide.
+I decided not to include a speed test rating in this comparison because the actual speed usually doesn’t depend on the travel eSIM company — it comes down to the local carrier in a particular region.
+Since I only tested speeds in two cities, it’s not fair to generalize the results worldwide.

 Plus, I found that many eSIM providers use the same local carriers, so you may see similar plans across multiple eSIM companies.